rmorshea/artigraph/README.md

 ## About

 Artigraph is narrowly focused on managing the artifacts produced by a data pipeline.
-It does not provide any functionality for running the pipeline itself.
+It does not provide any functionality for spanning the pipeline itself.
 Instead, it is meant to be used in conjunction with a pipeline runner like [Prefect](https://www.prefect.io/) or [Dask](https://dask.org/).